 Before his arrival – Check out the room, sweep and clean the floor real good, rinse with water, Don’t use toxic chemicals (puppies like to lick and chew a lot!)
 Also dog foot pads absorb similar to sponges.
 If you’re using toxic cleaners, your puppy is absorbing them through his paws!
 Vinegar and water works well.
 Also look for things that HE will look for, cords near the floor, things to chew on like shoes, pipes, cleaning supplies, vent hoses, stuff on a bottom shelf or in a low cabinet, etc. Be especially careful to make sure there’s no rat poison.
 We delivered a pair of puppies and were helping them set up their laundry/mud room for the babies and my daughter found a box of rat poison on the bottom shelf!!
 Note- keep toilet paper and plastic bags put up out of reach.

 Day 1 – Place his crate on one side of the room with his water and food bowl near his crate.
 You can get an attachable bowl that will attach to the inside of his crate to keep water in.
 That way if he is crated he can still drink.
 Put his bed in his crate (make sure there are no holes or strings that could tangle him up while you are gone.
 Put his chew hoof and a toy or two in his bed.
 This is his sanctuary!
-Next lay newspapers on the WHOLE floor starting at about 10 inches from his crate and going all the way across the room.
+Next lay puppy pads on the WHOLE floor starting at about 10 inches from his crate and going all the way across the room.
 Be sure to put them down also in any narrow areas (like beside a commode, beside his crate, etc.) Remember sometimes pups like to hide and potty.

 Puppies can stay in a crate one hour for every month of age.
-For example at 2 months no more than 2 hours at a time, 3 months no more than 3 hours at a time etc. This is why your puppy needs an ‘area’ where he can have crate and potty separate when he must be confined for more than the ideal crated time for his age.
+For example at 2 months no more than 2 hours at a time, 3 months no more than 3 hours at a time etc. This is why your puppy needs an ‘area’/zone where he can have crate and potty separate when he must be confined for more than the ideal crated time for his age.

 Basically, crate training is keeping him in the crate for a certain amount of time and taking him out of the crate to go potty.
 This is a very effective and fast way to house train.
 The crate ideally should be a wire crate so that he feels like he is in part of where you are and not in a box.
 You can move the crate to the room you are going to be in or possibly have one crate for his night night room and one for elsewhere in your home.